-For traveling, the ladder should be hinged down and snapped securely into the nylon sockets. if the ladder is down and rear engine access is required, the bottom of the ladder is pulled out of the sockets (a good hard tug is needed) then swung up vertically.
+For traveling, the ladder should be hinged down and snapped securely into the nylon sockets.
+If the ladder is down and rear compartment access is required, the bottom of the ladder is pulled out of the sockets (a good hard tug is needed) then swung up vertically.
 As it nears vertical, the slot in the hinge will fall into a locked position and hold the ladder up.
 To lower, raising up on the ladder will release the hinge and allow the ladder to be pivoted down to use position.

-WARNING: The intent of the ladder is for service access to roof mounted components.
-Vertical ladders require physical dexterity to climb.
-Only you can judge your own physical abilities.
-If in doubt - stay off the ladder!
+WARNING: The intent of the ladder is for service access to roof mounted components by trained service technicians.
+Vertical ladders require physical dexterity and safe conditions to climb.
+The ladder and roof can be a dangerous place, especially when wet, or in snow and ice.
+Falls from the roof or ladder with serious or fatal injuries are possible.
+Only you can judge your physical abilities and the environment for safety as you contemplate using the ladder.
+If in doubt, be safe, and please stay off the ladder and the roof!